openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - "Groups": a container representing a collection of users
 - "Domains": a high-level container for projects, users and groups
 - "Policies": a centralized repository for policy engine rule sets
-- "Credentials": generic credential storage per user (e.g. EC2, PKI, SSH, etc)
+- "Credentials": generic credential storage per user (e.g. EC2, PKI, SSH, etc.)
 - Roles can be granted at either the domain or project level
 - User, group and project names only have to be unique within their owning domain